 Both trained in this art form have completed two monumental silk appliques for H.H.
 Karmapa's Tsurphu Monastery, Tibet (1992-97)replacing lost heritage art destroyed during the Cultural Revolution.
 As well as 2 large ceremonial companion pieces of the giant appliques.
 The first was completed in 2007, the last being sewn in India 2017

 ￼ Terris Temple-first westerner to be trained in Tibetan thangka painting (1966-75) is a disciple of HH the 16th and 17th Karmapa.
-His enthusiasm in practicing and preserving this traditional art led him to teaching at Naropa Institute (1974) and at Buddhist centres worldwide.
-His contemporary works- bird, flower and landscapes on silks with mineral pigments- are derived from creating thangkas.
+His enthusiasm for practicing and preserving this traditional art led him to teach at Naropa Institute (1974) and at Buddhist centers worldwide.
+His contemporary works- bird, flower, and landscapes on silks with mineral pigments- are derived from creating thangkas.

 Leslie Nguyen Temple's foundation in Psychology and Art therapy led to her interest and study of Tibetan thangka painting with Terris Temple (1990-1992).
 Her textile art - based on techniques found in eastern Tibet- blends silk, brocade with painting techniques to create unique appliqué images.
 She continues to create traditional silk thangkas alongside a range of her contemporary themes which range from environmental to abstracts.

-Presently, Terris is focused on the making of a feature documentary "Thongdrol" about Tibetan Art, and a second film of archival footage from our 1992-2017 Tibet projects.
+Presently, Terris is focused on the making of a feature documentary "Thongdrol" about Tibetan Art with HH the Karmapa, and Director David Cherniack,

 The 1st the Karma Gadri gos.sKu 1994, the 2nd the Mahakala gos.sKu 1997, the 3rd the Gutor (Norbu) Drabje 2007, and the last the Tsechur Drabje, scheduled to be completed 2017.